kodyclemens/huntress/README.md

 ![Heroku](https://heroku-badge.herokuapp.com/?app=huntress-sinatra&root=/)
 # Huntress

-Huntress is a job application tracking system written in Ruby that uses the Sinatra web application framework.
+Huntress is a job application tracking system written in Ruby.
+Huntress uses the Sinatra web application framework for the backend and the Bootstrap framework for the responsive front-end.

 ## Live Site